-Adjusting to New Arrangements
+Helping Children Cope and Adjust to New Arrangements

 A loved one’s mesothelioma diagnosis might mean changes to family schedules and responsibilities.
 For example, a parent or grandparent may not be able to coach a child’s team.
 Children may also have to adjust to changing living arrangements or cutting back on buying certain products.
 These types of changes could breed feelings of uncertainty and resentment if the child doesn’t understand why.

 Parents should do their best to curtail interruptions to children’s routines.
 Ask for help from other family members and friends if needed.
 Parents can also use the resources below for support when helping children cope with a family member’s mesothelioma diagnosis.